cmashamolcm/learn_react/react-basics/react.md

    - Avoid React.memo() if the component props chnages very frequently.
    - Better to use it to wrap pure function components. **Pure means always returns same output for same input**
    ```

+   `State updates in sync will be processed by react in a batch.
+Those in nearby lines but async will be processed separate.
+Refer App.js of react-internals project for sample code.`

+   `State updates for same state variable will be added to a scheduler queue and processed by react.
+So, if state change depends on previous state, betetr to use setState((prevState)=>{// update state logic})`